Italian B and Russian A BA

 At Leeds, you can access support to help you start your own business.
 Whether you want to learn about enterprise or become an entrepreneur, we offer award-winning specialist support.

 Study abroad and work placements

-This five-year course involves two periods of study abroad.
+This five-year course involves two periods of residence abroad.

-You’ll spend your second year studying in a Russian-speaking country.
+You’ll spend your second year taking an intensive Russian language course in a Russian-speaking country.
 For your year abroad in Italy, we have partnerships with a number of Italian universities where you could study, or you could choose to apply for a work placement.